 Because the position of the original shortstop was already numbered “6” the number of this position did not change, even though there was a big change to where the player himself was standing.
 This statement is still true today.

-When scoring the play, official baseball scorers do not care where on the field the position is played – only what position the player is assigned.
+When marking the scorebook for any play, official baseball scorers do not care where on the field the position is played – only what position the player is assigned.

 In order for baseball stats to be as accurate as possible, official baseball scorers all need to evaluate each play by a certain set of rules.
 In order to keep consistency, official scorers need to mark down the numbered position as the position the player was assigned – not by where he is standing on the field.